zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/apache-nifi/_index.md

 noicon: true
 ---

-This article shows how you can create and run an Apache NiFi production ready cluster on Kubernetes, which stores data on Portworx volumes.
+This article shows how you can create and run an Apache NiFi production-ready cluster, which stores data on Portworx volumes, on Kubernetes with Zookeeper.

 ## Prerequisites